CanYilmaz75/BuildingAI/README.md

 This Python script provides a comprehensive analysis of stock data using various libraries like `pandas`, `numpy`, `matplotlib`, and `seaborn`.
 It focuses on four major tech companies - Apple, Google, Microsoft, and Amazon.
 The script covers data extraction, visualization, moving averages, daily returns, correlation analysis, and stock price prediction using a LSTM neural network model.

+## Summary

+This script is a comprehensive toolkit for stock data analysis and prediction.
+It covers from basic data visualization to advanced predictive modeling using deep learning.
+The modular structure allows for easy adaptation to different stocks or financial metrics.

 ### Libraries and Setup

 - **Pandas & Numpy:** For data manipulation and numerical calculations.